The spectrum and mass anomalous dimension of SU(2) adjoint QCD with two Dirac flavours: Introduction

-In the Walking Technicolor approach both of these non-QCD like features are a conjectured consequence of a near conformal behaviour of the gauge coupling \cite{Holdom:1981rm}.
-The running of the gauge coupling typically decreases with an increasing number of fermions, which is already evident from the perturbative beta function.
+This non-QCD like feature, and other related ones, could be obtained as a consequence of a ``walking'', i.\,e.\ near IR conformal behaviour of the gauge coupling \cite{Holdom:1981rm}.
+The running of the gauge coupling typically becomes slower with an increasing number of fermions, which is already evident from the perturbative beta function.
 With a suitable set of fermions a conformal window appears, in which the running terminates at an infrared fixed point, where the theory becomes scale independent.
 The upper boundary of the conformal window, where the fixed point disappears due to the loss of asymptotic freedom, is determined by the perturbative running in the weak coupling regime, whereas the lower boundary can only be investigated by non-perturbative methods.
 Several analytical \cite{Sannino:2004qp,Dietrich:2006cm,Braun:2010qs} and numerical lattice studies \cite{Catterall:2007yx,Hietanen:2009zz,DelDebbio:2010hx,DeGrand:2011qd,Appelquist:2011dp,DeGrand:2010na,Fodor:2016wal,Brower:2015owo,Athenodorou:2014eua} have been dedicated to the investigation of the conformality of different gauge theories.
 For a review concerning the lattice results see \cite{Appelquist:2016viq,DeGrand:2015zxa,Nogradi:2016qek,Giedt:2015alr}.

-The possible realisations of strong interactions that might be relevant for extensions of the Standard Model are a main motivation for our current investigation of theories with fermions in the adjoint representation of the gauge group.
-The adjoint representation is particularly interesting among the higher representations of the gauge group.
-This representation is employed in several interesting theories, including supersymmetric Yang-Mills theory and Technicolor candidates.
-Theories with fermions in higher representations are favoured in this approach since they allow for a near conformal behaviour with a relatively small number of fermions.
-In particular, the theory with $N_f=2$ Dirac fermions in the adjoint representation of \su{2}, called Minimal Walking Technicolor (MWT), has interesting applications in phenomenological models \cite{Foadi:2007ue}.
-In addition, the related questions about the size of the conformal window and theories with different realisations of strong interactions are also of general theoretical interest.
+Theories with fermions in higher representations are favoured in this approach since they allow for a near IR conformal behaviour with a relatively small number of fermions.
+In particular, the theory with $N_f=2$ Dirac fermions in the adjoint representation of \su{2}, also called Minimal Walking Technicolor, has interesting applications in phenomenological models \cite{Foadi:2007ue}.
+Apart from that, the questions about the size of the conformal window and theories with different realisations of strong interactions are of basic quantum field theoretic interest.

 Other interesting gauge theories with fermions in the symmetric and anti-symmetric tensor representation are related to models in the adjoint representation by large $N_c$ equivalence.
 This leads to constraints for the conformal window of models in the symmetric representation that can be deduced from the adjoint one \cite{Bergner:2015dya}.